davistdaniel/PiHoleLongTermStats/README.md

           - PIHOLE_LT_STATS_NCLIENTS=10                 # Number of clients to show in top clients plots
           - PIHOLE_LT_STATS_NDOMAINS=10                 # Number of domains to show in top domains plots
           - PIHOLE_LT_STATS_TIMEZONE=UTC                # timezone for display
+          # regex patterns for excluding domains.
+Example: to exclude all ".local" domains use ".*\.local"; Use comma-separated string for multiple patterns
+          #- PIHOLE_LT_STATS_IGNORE_DOMAINS=""
         restart: unless-stopped
     ```
     and run using :